Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Eigen-Factors: Point to Plane Error

+where $Q_p$ is the sum of outer products of 3D points and $q$ is the sum of all points, proportional to the mean.
+We consider the global reference frame of points for simplification, but each of the local coordinates at $t$ has been already transformed by $T_t$.

-The solution of the minimization problem is obtained directly by the eigendecomposition:
+Then, the solution of the minimization problem is obtained directly by the eigendecomposition:

-The minimum eigenvector $v_{min}$ is proportional to the plane solution.
+The minimum eigenvector $u_{min}$ is proportional to the plane solution.
 The exact solution, in order to have geometrical meaning, must fulfill the definition of a plane (\ref{eq_plane_def}) with unit normal $\eta$.
 Therefore, it is multiplied by the scalar value $k$.
 Without this correction, each of the errors would be scaled differently and the solution would be biased.
-The summation of the point to plane squared error (for plane $\pi$) is equal to:
+The summation of the point to plane squared error (for plane $\pi$) is equal to

-where $\lambda_{min}$ is the minimum eigenvalue, which equals the minimum cost or minimum error after estimation after scaling by $k^2$, easily derived from (\ref{eq_eigen}).
-Note that the minimization of the plane is implicit after solving the algebraic equation by the eigendecomposition, so the plane variables can be removed from the state variables.
+where $\lambda_{min}$ is the minimum eigenvalue, which equals the minimum cost or minimum error after proper scaling by $k^2$, easily derived from (\ref{eq_eigen}).
+Note that the minimization of the plane is implicit after solving the algebraic equation by the eigendecomposition, and as a consequence the only remaining state variables to be estimated are the trajectory ones, {\bf reducing the dimensionality} of the problem considerably.
+If considering the more general form of a bilevel problem: